lafengnan/polaris-client/README.md

 polaris-client
 ==============

 Polaris-client is used for polaris service test.
-Written in Golang fur high concurrency.
+Written in Golang for high concurrency.